jbranchmaster/upgraded-engine/README.md

 # Inspiration
 - [The Sad Bastard Cookbook](https://nightbeatseu.ca/works/the-sad-bastard-cookbook/) .
 Although the book is for American cuisine , its presentation is very simple and easy to understand .
-The book can be [downloaded](here)
+The book can be [downloaded here]([here](https://nightbeatseu.ca/works/the-sad-bastard-cookbook/))